StevenR152/craftyjs_game/README.md

 4. Make a series of levels the player moves through to complete the game.
 5. Display the score as text, and add a highscore screen.

-# Outside the box ideas
+## Outside the box ideas
 1. Make a blue circle that teleports the player to the location of a green circle?
 2. Make a square that inverts gravity?
+3. Sick of boxes?, maybe you can lookup how to image load in the loading screen and use the image on the player?